conda-forge/r-matrix-feedstock/README.md

 Home: http://Matrix.R-forge.R-project.org/

-Package license: GPL-2.0
+Package license: GPL (>= 2)

 Feedstock license: BSD 3-Clause

-Summary: Classes and methods for dense and sparse matrices and operations on them using 'LAPACK' and 'SuiteSparse'.
+Summary: A rich hierarchy of matrix classes, including triangular, symmetric, and diagonal matrices, both dense and sparse and with pattern, logical and numeric entries.
+Numerous methods for and operations on these matrices, using 'LAPACK' and 'SuiteSparse' libraries.